Jako4458/passwordless-auth-service/README.md

 3. Use mysql or `admin.cli.py` to add Users, Services and UserServices
 4. Add/login to devices from `http://<host>:5000/login`

+## Client
+Example and some SDK's for client implementation can be found in the [ClientImplementation Folder](https://github.com/Jako4458/passwordless-auth-service/tree/master/ClientImplementation)

 ## Test (local)
 1. Run `pip install -r test-requirements.txt` to install necessary python requirements
 2. Install docker